-- You get ready-to-heat-and-eat frozen meals delivered to your home. - You'll get 14 meals delivered each month. - You can use this meal benefit each month for 12 months. - You get access to the Personal Concierge for the entire calendar year.
+Prior Authorization may be required. - You get ready-to-heat-and-eat frozen meals delivered to your home. - You'll get 14 meals delivered once a week. - You can use this meal benefit each week for 12 weeks. - You get access to the Personal Concierge for the entire calendar year.